 And while I was in the midst of sobbing uncontrollably during worship two Sundays ago (not up on stage, thank goodness), God spoke to me powerfully.
 He said,

-“It’s okay to feel emotions, even disappointment or hurt, because those emotions don’t change who you are.
-Who you are is established within you, and nothing can shake that out of you.”
+It’s okay to feel emotions, even disappointment or hurt, because those emotions don’t change who you are.
+Who you are is established within you, and nothing can shake that out of you.

 I can’t even describe the intense faith that rose up in me at that moment.

-as I take a look into myself and who I have become these past nine months, one thing is clear: I am much stronger than I used to be.
+So as I take a look around and get my bearings, as I take a look into myself and who I have become these past nine months, one thing is clear: I am much stronger than I used to be.

 God is going to continue to refine and hone this part of me.
 He will continue to use my emotions and sensitivity in surprising, powerful ways.
 And I heartily say Amen.
 I don’t mind if I look foolish; I know who I am.
 May He be glorified in me.